cypress-io/cypress-documentation/source/ja/guides/core-concepts/dashboard-service.md

 You will also see a summary at the bottom indicating the screenshots, or videos that were uploaded during the recording.

-{% img /img/dashboard/standard-output-of-recorded-test-run.png "standard output" %}
+{% imgTag /img/dashboard/standard-output-of-recorded-test-run.png "standard output" %}

 ***{% fa fa-picture-o fa-fw %} Screenshots***